 Our tone of voice is accessible, entertaining and friendly.
 Any anecdotes should be real-life only and we look for a range of voices over a publication year to portray the different traditions and churchmanship of the Anglican Church.
 At all times we look for language should be as non-churchy as possible.
 The best way to describe something in words in an accessible way is to describe it as if you were talking to a friend in the pub, or a good friend who isn’t a theology expert over coffee after church.
 When we use Bible verses they are typically from the NRSV version.

 - Pathways does not accept unsolicited content or simultaneous submissions, please always get in touch with us first to discuss the piece you’d like to write.

 - Contributors typically live or worship in the Diocese of Oxford, or have a strong personal connection to the area.

-- The Editor and Director of Communications both reserve the right to reject any submitted content at any stage of the editorial process.
+- The editors and Director of Communications reserve the right to reject any submitted content at any stage of the editorial process.